From the aeroplane over the sea

 And count every beautiful thing we can see

-In the Aeroplane Over the Sea (1998) is the second album released by American indie rock band Neutral Milk Hotel.
+In the Aeroplane Over the Sea (1998) is the second and final album released by American indie rock band Neutral Milk Hotel.
 It was recorded in the at the time newly formed Pet Sounds Studio, named after the lauded classic by The Beach Boys, featuring the eclectic instrumentation and bizarre lyricism that the band would be known for.

 At the time of its release, frontman Jeff Mangum pressed under 8,000 copies of the album, expecting its sales numbers to be no different from their debut On Avery Island.
 For a while, he was right; the album was a moderate initial success and generally received enthusiastic responses from critics, but nothing laudatory, and certainly no universal christenings as a modern classic.

 As journalists have retrospectively noted, the release of ITAOTS lined up quite nicely with the rise of the Internet, and as the album and band became common fixtures on message boards and in the circulations of early music outlets like Pitchfork, it received a massive cult following, elevating its status to one of the most acclaimed and celebrated indie rock albums of all time.
 Many would identify the most well-known aspect of the album's following as the Fountain of Memes its art and lyrics generated on 4chan's /mu/ board — memes that have almost overshadowed the real album itself.